-- a. implement the Company's investment strategy in accordance with its Constitution and disclosures made by the Company (including in any prospectus issued by the Company); - b. utilise industry expertise and relationships, to identify fund managers (Fund Managers) and investments based on the Committee's assessment of: - (i) each Fund Manger's skills and experience as well as the asset allocation within and performance of, the relevant underlying fund; - (ii) each Fund Manager's ability to meet the investment objectives of the Company; - (iii) each Fund Manager's capacity to provide investment capacity to the Company and accept money from the Company; and - (iv) a Fund Manager's willingness to forgo all management and performance fees. - c. monitor investment performance, ensuring compliance with the investment strategy.
+- a. implement the Company's investment strategy in accordance with its Constitution and disclosures made by the Company (including in any prospectus issued by the Company); - b. utilise industry experience and relationships, to identify fund managers (Fund Managers) and investments based on the Committee's assessment of: - i. each Fund Manager's skills and experience as well as the asset allocation within and performance of; the relevant underlying fund; - ii. each Fund Manager's ability to meet the investment objective of the Company; - iii. each Fund Manager's capacity to provide investment capacity to the Company and accept money from the Company; and - iv. a Fund Manager's willingness to forgo all management and performance fees. - c.
+Monitor investment performance, ensuring compliance with the investment strategy.

-9.3 Membership and meetings
+9.3 Membership and Meetings

-The Committee will consist of not less than 3 persons, comprised of at least 1 Board member or 1 Executive nominated by the Board.
+The Committee will consist of not less than three people, comprised of at least one Board member or one Executive nominated by the Board.
 The Board may adopt formal requirements with respect to Committee membership from time to time.

-The Committee membership and this charter will be reviewed by the Board annually.
-The Committee will meet as follows:
+The committee membership and this charter will be reviewed by the Board annually.

+The committee will meet as follows:

 - a.
-Once the Company is fully invested, meetings are to be held at least 4 times a year.
-The Committee will meet more frequently at times where the Company has funds available for allocation to Fund Managers or direct investment. - b.
+Once the Company is fully invested, meetings are to be held at least four times a year.
+The Committee will meet more frequently at times where the Company has funds available for allocation amount Fund Managers or direct investment. - b.
 Meetings are to be held in person, by phone, video conference or such other technology as agreed to by all members.
-A quorum shall consist of 3 members. - c.
-The Company Secretary will take minutes of all meetings held and keep records of all reports and recommendations made by the Committee.
-Any dissenting members shall be entitled to have the opinion of that member recorded in the minutes. - d.
-Directors, Executives, external auditors and legal advisors to attend and report to meetings of the Committee as required.
+A quorum shall consist of three members. - c.
+Minutes of all meetings will be taken and held and records kept of all reports and recommendations made by the Committee.
+Any dissenting member shall be entitled to have the opinion of that member recorded in the minutes. - d.
+Directors, Executives, external auditors and legal advisors are to attend and report to meetings of the Committee as required.

-9.4 Benefits of diversity
+9.4 Responsibilities and authorities of the Committee